LUMII-Syslab/viziquer-tools-kg/services/create_schema_kg/readme.md

 These mappings are written into .xls files: one file for [class and attribute mappings ](./Mappings.xlsx), and the other for [link mappings](./Mappings_links.xlsx).
 Before passing these mapping files to the .py script, they need to be saved as .csv files.
 Examples of these
 [.csv files](./Mappings.csv) can also be found in this repository.

 If the program completes successfully, an .nt file containing generated RDF triples should appear in the filepath provided in variable OUTPUT_FILE.
+For instance, see [generated.nt](./generated.nt).

 This file can then be uploaded to any RDF data store that supports .ntriple serialization format (e.g. [OpenLink Virtuoso](https://virtuoso.openlinksw.com/) or Apache Jena).